jafl/jx_application_framework/README.md

 No.  **JX** uses only the elementary functionality provided by **ACE**, and since this is very unlikely to change, you can safely use newer versions.

+### How do I debug window layouts that adjust to translated text?

+Hold down the Control, Meta, and Hyper keys while the window is being created.
+Debugging horizontal expansion is the default.
+Hold down shift to debug vertical expansion.